 - Combine the butter, brown sugar, and white sugar in a large mixing bowl.
 Beat with an electric hand mixer until light and fluffy.
 Add the egg, coconut extract, and almond extract.
 Beat again until smooth.
 Add the flour, cornstarch, baking soda, and salt.
 Beat to mix well.
 Add the coconut, chocolate chips. and almonds.
 Use a wooden spoon to mix throughout the dough.

-- Roll the dough into balls (about 2 tablespoons each) and place them a couple of inches apart on the prepared baking sheet.
+- Scoop the dough with a medium cookie scoop, roll into balls (about 2 tablespoons each), and place them a couple of inches apart on the prepared baking sheet.
 Bake for 9 to 11 minutes.
 Remove from the oven when the cookies are puffy and barely cooked through – do not let them brown.
-The cookies should be round and pillow-like (and not browned at all) when they’re ready to come out of the oven.
+The cookies should be round and pillow-like (and not browned at all) when they're ready to come out of the oven.
 Let them cool on the baking sheet for 1 minute then transfer them to a wire rack to cool completely.
 They will settle and flatten out slightly as they cool.

-- Store completely cooled cookies in an airtight container.
+- Store completely cooled cookies in an airtight container at room temperature for up to a week.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.